energy-analytics-project/energy-dashboard/docs/howto.md

 #### Install Dependencies

-This tutorial depends on the following tools: conda, sqlite3, jupyter notebooks, and any tool that can decompress 'gzip' files.
+This tutorial depends on the following tools: Conda/Anaconda, Sqlite3, Jupyter notebooks, and any tool that can decompress 'gzip' files.
 Conda/Anaconda is a great tool for managing python virtual environments.
 I started seriously using it this summer and I haven't looked back.
 It makes working with python virtual environments a breeze.
 Sqlite3 needs to be installed in order to access the databases.
-Jupyter Notebooks is installed into the conda/python3 virtual environment (instructions below).
+Jupyter Notebooks is installed into the Conda/python3 virtual environment (instructions below).
 Pigz is really a nice-to-have.
 You can use any tooling you like that supports decompressing gzip files.